roee88/killercoda-scenario-istio/istio-kiali/traffic-mgmt.md

 ![Travels Graph](https://kiali.io/images/tutorial/05-03-travels-graph.png "Travels Graph")

 ### 4.3.
-Compare *travels* workload and assess new changes proposed in *travels-v2* and *travels-v3*
+Compare *travels* workload and assess new changes proposed in *travels-v2*

 Istio Telemetry is grouped per logical application.
 That has the advantage of easily comparing different but related workloads, for one or more services.

-In our example, we can use the "Inbound Metrics" and "Outbound Metrics" tabs in the *travels* application details, group by "Local version" and compare how *travels-v2* and *travels-v3* are working.
+In our example, we can use the "Inbound Metrics" and "Outbound Metrics" tabs in the *travels* application details, group by "Local version" and compare how *travels-v1* and *travels-v2* are working.

 ![Compare Travels Workloads](https://kiali.io/images/tutorial/05-03-compare-local-travels-version.png "Compare Travels Workloads")
 ![Compare Travels Workloads](https://kiali.io/images/tutorial/05-03-compare-local-travels-version-2.png "Compare Travels Workloads")

-The charts show that the Traffic distribution is working accordingly and 80% is being distributed to *travels-v1* workload and they also show no big differences between *travels-v2* and *travels-v3* in terms of request duration.

 ### 4.4.
 Update or delete Istio Configuration